Men who have sex with men: Other sexually transmitted infections

-Men who have sex with men are at a higher risk of acquiring hepatitis B and hepatitis A through unprotected sexual contact.
+Men who have sex with men are at a higher risk of acquiring hepatitis A and hepatitis B through unprotected sexual contact.
 The U.S. CDC and ACIP recommend hepatitis A and hepatitis B vaccination for men who have sex with men.
 About a third of the world's population, more than 2 billion people, have been infected with hepatitis B virus (HBV).
 Hepatitis B is a disease caused by HBV which infects the liver and causes an inflammation called hepatitis.

 Syphilis (caused by infection with Treponema pallidum) is passed from person to person through direct contact with a syphilis sore; these occur mainly on the external genitals, or in the vagina, anus, or rectum.
 Sores also can occur on the lips and in the mouth.
 Transmission of the organism occurs during vaginal, anal, or oral sex.
 In 2006, 64% of the reported cases in the United States were among men who have sex with men.
 This is consistent with a rise in the incidence of syphilis among MSM in other developed nations, attributed by Australian and UK authors to increased rates of unprotected sex among MSM.

 Genital human papillomavirus (HPV) is a common virus that most sexually active people in the U.S. will have at some time in their lives.
 It is passed on through genital contact and is also found on areas that condoms do not cover.
 Most men who get HPV of any type never develop any symptoms or health problems.
 Some types of HPV can cause genital warts, penile cancer, or anal cancer.
 MSM and men with compromised immune systems are more likely than other men to develop anal cancer.
 The incidence of anal cancer among HIV‐positive MSM is nine times higher than among HIV‐negative MSM, even in antiretroviral therapy.
 HIV-negative MSM has a higher incidence than the general population.
 Men with HIV are also more likely to get severe cases of genital warts that are hard to treat.

 Though not commonly classified as an STI, giardiasis can be transmitted between gay men, and it can be responsible for severe weight loss and death for individuals who have compromised immune systems, especially HIV.